You're not seriously

 Anime and Manga

-- Kaworu in Neon Genesis Evangelion is one of the most well-known examples of this character archetype.
-He had been send, if not created by SEELE to infiltrate NERV, but being the most human-like of the Angels he does have his own views and opinions.
-During his short appearance is still trying to make sense of the situation and figure out what stance he wants to take in the struggle for the future of humankind.
+- Kaworu in Neon Genesis Evangelion is one of the best-known examples of this trope.
+He had been sent, possibly even created, by SEELE to infiltrate NERV, but because he is the most human of the Angels he also has thoughts and desires beyond the whims of his creators.
+During his brief storyline, he struggles to make sense of the situation and decide what stance he wants to take towards humanity.

 - Kuze in Ghost in the Shell:Stand Alone Complex plays this part for most of the second season.
 The confusion arises from the fact that he is an Unwitting Pawn to the Big Bad, who happens to lead the task force that is supposed to capture or kill Kuze.